-This converter accepts a truly differential external reference voltage.
-The absolute/common mode voltage range for the REF+ and REF- pins covers the entire operating range of the device (GND to V{CC}).
-For correct converter operation, V{REF} must be positive (REF+ > REF-).
+This converter accepts a truly differential, external reference voltage.
+The absolute/common mode voltage range for REF+ and REF- pins covers the entire operating range of the device (GND to V{CC}).
+For correct converter operation, V{RFF} must be positive (REF+ > REF-).

-The LTC2495 differential reference input range is 0.1V to V{CC} .
+The LTC2497 differential reference input range is 0.1V to V{CC} .
 For the simplest operation, REF+ can be shorted to V{CC} and REF- can be shorted to GND.
-The converter output noise is determined by the thermal noise of the front-end circuits and, as such, its value in nanovolts is nearly constant with reference voltage.
-A decrease in reference voltage will not significantly improve the converter's effective resolution.
-On the other hand, a decreased reference will improve the converter's overall INL performance.
+The converter output noise is determined by the thermal noise of the front end circuits.
+Since the transition noise is well below 1LSB (0.02LSB), a decrease in reference voltage will proportionally improve the converter resolution and improve INL.